Vet Price Comparison

 • 2013–2020

 Large corporate groups accelerate practice acquisitions.
-CMA intervenes in several mergers with divestment remedies.
+The CMA intervenes in several mergers.

 • 7 September 2023

-The CMA opens its work on household pet veterinary services and begins gathering evidence on prices, ownership, and competition.
+The CMA opens its work on household pet veterinary services and gathers evidence on prices and ownership.

 • May 2024